Nitesh-Soni/Assignment2.4/README.md

 4. Difficulty in program query building  : Queries in Hadoop are as simple as coding in any language.
 You just need to change the way of thinking around building a query to enable parallel processing.

-    2. Explain the components of Hadoop framework
+   2. Explain the components of Hadoop framework?

 At its core, Hadoop is comprised of four things: